 Alexander Agassiz, Louis’ son, followed his father’s footsteps by taking over direction of the museum in the first decade of the twentieth century.
 Throughout his career, Alexander substantially contributed to the development of natural history collections at Harvard both intellectually and financially, and in 1901 organized the Geological Museum in the southwest corner of the University Museum building.
 The Geological Museum and the Mineralogical Museum functioned as separate institutions until the late twentieth century.

 Throughout the twentieth century, the mineral collection supported advanced studies in mineralogy making Harvard one of the leading institutions in mineralogical research.
 During this century, the collection continued to grow through a number of noteworthy acquisitions and remained in a constant state of active care as it passed through the hands of five different curators.

 Scroll to the bottom for a historical overview of the MGMH Curators from the museum's inception through to current Curatrix Raquel Alonso-Perez.

+The Geological Museum was founded by Robert Sayles as part of the Museum of Comparative Zoology (MCZ) to represent geology to the public, thus completing founder Louis Agassiz's vision of a complete natural history museum at Harvard.
 In 1977, the Mineralogical Museum and Geological Museum officially merged into one entity, and the Harvard Museum of Natural History became the public face of the museum.
 Today, the Earth and Planetary Sciences Department (EPS) at the university is the academic department associated with the MGMH.